uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 UI amount complete is marked by your TA testing user stories manually.

+If a user story is partially complete, it will count the same as being incomplete.

 # Project Parts

 ## <a id="part0" href="#part0">Project Part 0</a>: Group Formation